bgd-labs/bgd-forge-template/certora/README.md

 ## Files

-Folder `specs` contains the specification files:
+The folder `specs` contains the specification files:
 1. `ghost.spec` contains basic rules that are not dependent on any interface.
 2. `moreExmaplesERC20.spec` contains basic examples including ghost, hooks, and multi-contract features.

 Folder `confs` contains the configuration files for running the Certora Prover:
 1. File `ghost.conf` for running `ghost.spec` on `ghost.sol` file.
 This configuration is suitable for a standalone project, containing:
-    * external calls are assumed to be non-state changing and returning random value on each call.
+    * external calls are assumed to be non-state changing and return random values on each call.
     * loops are unrolled three times.
     * calls to fallbacks are assumed to be side-effect-free and only update the native balance.
 2. File `ghostWithERC20s.conf` running `moreExmaplesERC20.spec` on `ghost.sol` with additional ERC20-related contracts.
-This demonstrates how to setup a project with multi-contract
+This demonstrates how to set up a project with multi-contract

 ## CI Integration

 This repository contains a Certora setup in GitHub actions.
-You will need to provide your secret `CERTORAKEY` to GitHub,
+You will need to provide your secret `CERTORAKEY` to GitHub.